 The table below presents the carrying value, fair value and fair value hierarchy category of certain financial instruments that are not measured at fair value in the consolidated statement of financial condition.
-The table below excludes certain financial instruments and all non-financial assets and liabilities such as goodwill and intangible assets.
+The table below excludes certain financial instruments such as equity method investments and all non-financial assets and liabilities such as goodwill and intangible assets.

-The carrying value of cash and short-term financial instruments such as Securities purchased under agreements to resell, Securities borrowed, Securities sold under agreements to repurchase, Securities loaned, certain receivables and payables arising in the ordinary course of business, and Short-term borrowings approximate fair value because of the relatively short period of time between their origination and expected maturity.
+The carrying value of cash and short-term financial instruments such as reverse repurchase agreements, Securities borrowed, repurchase agreements, Securities loaned, certain receivables and payables arising in the ordinary course of business, Other assets, Other liabilities and accrued compensation expenses, and Short-term borrowings approximate fair value because of the relatively short period of time between their origination and expected maturity.